ephell/ClipIt-Screen-Capture-App/readme.md

 </p>

 # 🎥 ClipIt - Screen Capture App
-ClipIt is a user-friendly application aimed at simplifying the creation of short video clips.
-It initiates recording when an area is selected and automatically generates an .mp4 file upon completion.
+ClipIt is an application that simplifies the creation of short video clips.
+Recording is initiated when an area is selected, and an .mp4 file is generated upon completion.
 Additionally, the built-in editor allows for trimming the video's length, cropping its resolution, and adjusting the volume.

 ## Features
 - Easy to use GUI.